magento/devdocs/src/cloud/project/new-relic.md

    -  Copy the license key.

-1. Add the New Relic license key to an environment using the Magento Cloud CLI, or [add it from the Magento Admin].
+1. Add the New Relic license key to an environment using the Magento Cloud CLI, or [add it from the Admin].

    -  Change to the environment that needs the license key.